Lukasloop/Warehouse-Performance-Indicators/README.md

 - Visualizing data science findings

-The code of the program and the dataset are in the folder "code" The plots created in the program can seperately be found in the folder "plots"
+The code of the program and the dataset are in the folder "code".

+The plots created in the program can seperately be found in the folder "plots".